sujatakotade/SQL-Project-Music-Store-Analysis/README.md

 # SQL-Project-Music-Store-Analysis

 To create a comprehensive SQL project focused on music store data analysis, we can outline the project structure, including the database schema, sample queries, and analysis objectives.
-Below is a detailed plan for the project.

     Project Overview
 The goal of this project is to analyze data from a music store.
-The analysis will help in understanding trends, customer preferences, and inventory management.

 Database and Tools
 - Postgre SQL